superfly/docs/flyctl/cmd/fly_deploy.md

       --now                              Deploy now without confirmation
       --only-regions strings             Deploy to machines only in these regions.
 Multiple regions can be specified with comma separated values or by providing the flag multiple times. --only-regions iad,sea --only-regions syd will deploy to all three iad, sea, and syd regions.
 Applied before --exclude-regions.
 V2 machines platform only.
-      --process-groups strings           Deploy to machines only in these process groups --provision-extensions             Provision any extensions assigned as a default to first deployments --push                             Push image to registry after build is complete -r, --region string                    The target region (see 'flyctl platform regions') --release-command-timeout string   Time duration to wait for a release command finish running, or 'none' to disable. (default "5m0s")
+      --process-groups strings           Deploy to machines only in these process groups --push                             Push image to registry after build is complete -r, --region string                    The target region (see 'flyctl platform regions') --release-command-timeout string   Time duration to wait for a release command finish running, or 'none' to disable. (default "5m0s")